 My Sensitivity Isn’t Something to Be Ashamed Of

 I am slowly starting to believe that my highly sensitive soul is beautiful.
 It is not something to be ashamed of, to be pressed down or contained, or to be cured by growing in spirituality.
 My soul was created by God the way it is.
 It is spiritual.
 It is beautiful.

 I had previously been in a perpetual state of shame that my soul was weak and bad and therefore had to be shut down.
 But in doing so, I found that it was impossible to feel less.
 We either keep our hearts open or shut them down entirely.
 A hardened heart will keep getting harder, unless it decides to allow life to breathe upon it again.

 I can choose to let my heart soar and my soul be free to be what it was created to be, even if that means some messy/painful/difficult days.
 Or I can choose to close my heart tightly and wear it like a locket around my neck — a pretty display to be sure, but heavy, inanimate, dead.

-Either way, there is no sitting on the fence.
+Either way, as a highly sensitive person, there is no sitting on the fence.